 The Foundation's spending policy states that, in part, the distribution of income will be used to support the donor's stated objectives for the endowment.
 A percentage of the overall endowment balance, which will be determined by the Board annually, shall be distributed to accounts in the following manner: A trailing 12 quarter average of all endowments will be determined as of December 31 of each year.
 The percentage determined by the Board will be applied to the 12 quarter average to determine the total amount to be distributed to the donor's objective for all endowments.
 That total amount will then be distributed to the individual endowment purposes proportionately, based on the average balance in each endowment for the last four quarters.
 Each year the Foundation Investment Committee shall present the recommended percentage of distribution to the Foundation Board for approval no later than February of each year.
-The Foundation's objective to maintain the purchasing power of the endowment assets while providing support for the programs, along with additional real growth through new gifts and investment return.
+The Foundation expects the current spending policy to allow its endowment to grow annually.
+This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets while providing support for the programs, along with additional real growth through new gifts and investment return.